Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/a11y-101-wai-aria.md

 ## What is WAI-ARIA

-You might be wondering what it even is, and it stands for `Web Accessibility Initiative - Accessible Rich Internet Applications.
+You might be wondering what it even is, and it stands for `Web Accessibility Initiative - Accessible Rich Internet Applications`.
 It's a specification written by W3C defining a set of attributes you can use to provide additional semantics.

 They are divided into multiple sections: